RedHatGov/fips-openjdk-rhel/README.md

 `security.useSystemPropertiesFiles` in the
-`$JAVA_HOME/lib/security/java.security` file determines if OpenJDK follows the system-wide cryptographic policies and the new java command line parameter `com.redhat.fips` enable simplified configuration of a FIPS compliant JCA/JCE security provider.
+`$JAVA_HOME/lib/security/java.security` file determines if OpenJDK follows the system-wide cryptographic policies and the new java command line parameter `com.redhat.fips` enables simplified configuration of a FIPS compliant JCA/JCE security provider.

 ## Install needed packages